Meet Lynn Dessert – Executive Career and Life Coach

 My behavioral approach is grounded in many of the assessments I use to offer clients information about how their thinking styles influence their communication and actions.
 Clients work with me when they are stuck in a rut and need help figuring out how to adapt or change their behavior because it is preventing career advancement.

-As an executive career and life coach, I work with you four ways:
+As an executive career coach, I work with you four ways:

 - As an individual – providing impartial guidance and coaching on career exploration and changes, personal effectiveness, skill development and their ability to positively influence relationships.
 Individual coaching may be company sponsored or privately funded.